 I always attempt to explain difficult concepts in simple language, with real-world examples that my students can relate to.
 My tutoring sessions start with a discussion of the important terms and concepts, in which the student takes an active part.
 Subsequently, we will be working through some problems together, as I believe that problem-solving is the best way to learn new material.
 So be prepared for my hands-on approach!
 By the way, from my past experience, I know where students often experience difficulties, so will be spending some time on turning these weaknesses into strengths.

 Outside of work, I enjoy exploring new places and travel abroad every year.
 My hobbies include chess, soccer, hiking, and martial arts.

-University of Wisconsin-Madison - MS, Biomedical Engineering
+Graduate Degree: University of Wisconsin-Madison - Master of Science, Biomedical Engineering

 soccer, music, martial arts, astronomy, and chess